1) Sunny Days

 No, you haven’t had too many martinis last evening… that is a monkey you’re seeing on top of the coconut palm outside your balcony.
 And if you look out a little further, don’t be surprised if you see a school of dolphins dancing around in the waves.

 Did we mention the birds?
 Bring out your binoculars – the south coast is simply teeming with feathery friends, many of which are endemic to the region.
-This is feline territory – spotting a leopard in Yala National Park (a couple of hours away from OTP) is not unusual (and then you wondered why we call ourselves the Owl and The Pussycat?)
+This is feline territory – spotting a leopard in Yala National Park (a couple of hours away from OTP) is not unusual (and then you wondered why we call ourselves Owl and the Pussycat?)

 16) Ceylon Planters

 Sri Lanka’s plantation culture goes back to the colonial era.
 Ceylon tea is world-famous and the tea-trails of the high country stretch all the way down to the south.
 In fact, OTP is just ten minutes away from the famous tea-factory and tea gardens at Koggala.
 But a lesser known fact is that Sri Lankan coffee is excellent.
 Who needs instant coffee when you can get freshly ground Sri Lankan beans with your own French Press (and real milk – not that powdered stuff) in your suite at OTP?
 Forget that chai-latte – add a curl of your own fresh and fragrant cinnamon that is grown in the plantations around the area.
 Need a nibble?
-Ask our chefs at the Runcible Spoon to send you a bowl of our deliciously devilled cashewnuts, another local delight!
+Ask our chefs at Botanik to send you a bowl of our deliciously devilled cashewnuts, another local delight!
 But more than simply the taste, the plantation culture runs deep.
 Head a few hours north to visit the hilly regions of the Tea Country.
 Enjoy a variety of Ceylon Tea during our Afternoon Tea sessions in the Edward Lear Drawing Room at OTP.
 Visit the local tea factory and the tea gardens to learn more about the different grades, types and flushes.

 17) Shopaholic Goes To Sri Lanka